systemwii/make/readme.md

 * **LDFLAGS**: flags for the linker.
 * **ARFLAGS**: flags for the archiver (.a file generator).

-MACHDEP is defined in rules/platform
+INCLUDES, LIBS, LIBDIRSBNDLE and LIBDIRSLOOSE are automatically passed to the relevant tools.
+MACHDEP is defined in rules/platform.mk.

-INCLUDE must be passed here

-LIBPATHS and LIBS are auto-passed, so cannot be renamed

 ## Make Arguments